denten-books/plain-text/main.md

 our general thoughts are apt to be confused – but one particular body: this piece of wax, for example.
-It has just been taken from the honeycomb; it still tastes of honey and has the scent of the flowers from which the honey was gathered; its colour, shape and size are plain to see; it is hard, cold and can be handled easily; if you rap it with your knuckle it makes a sound.
+It has just been taken from the honeycomb; it still tastes of honey and has the scent of the flowers from which the honey was gathered; its color, shape and size are plain to see; it is hard, cold and can be handled easily; if you rap it with your knuckle it makes a sound.
 In short, it has everything that seems to be needed for a body to be known perfectly clearly.
 But as I speak these words I hold the wax near to the fire, and look!
-The taste and smell vanish, the colour changes, the shape is lost, the size increases; the wax becomes liquid and hot; you can hardly touch it, and it no longer makes a sound when you strike it.
+The taste and smell vanish, the color changes, the shape is lost, the size increases; the wax becomes liquid and hot; you can hardly touch it, and it no longer makes a sound when you strike it.
 But is it still the same wax?
 Of course it is; no-one denies this.
 So what was it about the wax that I